 The shape of the roof and its age are also important factors when it comes time to evaluate risk.
-For example, if the roof is sloped, there’s a greater risk of a mass of snow breaking loose and sliding off.
+Commercial buildings of 5,000 square feet or more (per floor) that are more than 10 years old are particularly at risk of collapsing.

 Here are some rules to follow to minimize risk: